The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 - Strategic benefits of having an employee onboarding journey

 It also takes time to recruit and perform background checks for prospective applicants.
-All these are an attending menace that uses resources while the company lags in productivity due to the vacancy.
+All these are attending menace that uses resources while the company lags in productivity due to the vacancy.

 On the other hand, an effective onboarding process results in higher employee engagement, increased productivity, and better employee retention.